Whats the big deal about interracial relationships?

 And I remember the first time when I celebrated Lantern Festival with him, holding candle lit lanterns in the playground and then eventually a group of Malay girls came up and chided, “You’re not a Chinese.
 You shouldn’t be playing with Lanterns!”

-As the world advances, naturally it is so much easier to socialise with different people.
-Its funny how I can still remember a section in my geography book that I read at 14 years old at how there are countries that has a homogeneous population like Italy and Japan.
-And we know that that statement is outdated with different countries having a diverse population.
+I can still remember a section in my geography book that I read at 14 about population on how there are countries that has a homogeneous population like Italy and Japan.
+But we know that it is not true in today’s context as we see so many once homogeneous countries now teeming with migrants from all over the world.

 This is inevitable.
-Now even interracial-relationships isn’t something new.
-As I read through blogs and printouts, and hear from friends at how they are involved with someone of a different race.
+And as the world advances, naturally it is so much easier to socialise with different people.
+Even interracial-relationships isn’t something new.
+On a micro level, I read through blogs and printouts, and hear from friends at how they are involved with someone of a different race.

 rinaz and cart